UltraMessaging/mtools/README.md

 ## MPONG NOTES

-The "mpong" commad can be used to get a very rough idea of the round-trip latency between two machines.
+The "mpong" commad can be used to get a very rough idea of the round-trip latency between two hosts.
 However, be aware that this tool does not contain optimizations which could further decrease latencies; for example, it does not set CPU affinity or modify thread priority.
 It also does not contain logic to detect lost packets and retransmit them.
 Nor does it